-From the grease on your oven from late-night pizzas to the buildup in your tub from your bath bomb addiction to a year’s worth of dust bunnies under your bed from willful ignorance of their existence, housekeepers have seen it all.
-And as such, they have some pretty genius tips for dealing with the worst of it—and more importantly, ensuring your home never gets so bad you have to call in a pro.
+From the grease in your oven (thanks, late-night pizzas) to the bath bomb buildup in your tub to the year’s worth of dust bunnies under your bed, housekeepers have seen it all.
+And that’s why they have some pretty genius tips for dealing with the worst of it—and more important—ensuring your home never gets so bad you actually have to call in a pro.

-To tap this expertise, we turned to Reddit.
-Home of pure, unfiltered (and occasionally unsolicited) advice, there are heaps of tips and tricks from former and current cleaning people and janitors.
-The number one hack?
+To tap into their expertise, we turned to Reddit, home of pure, unfiltered (and occasionally unsolicited) advice.
+There, we found heaps of tips and tricks from former and current cleaning people and janitors.
+Their number-one hack?
 Clean as you go.

 “Clean a little often.
 Spend 10 minutes a day doing it.
-Pick some stuff up for five minutes, [and] get a rag with water/vinegar and wipe down some stuff for the other five,” recommends user Pwnies.
-The idea, though hardly revolutionary, is a small change to try that’ll make a huge difference in the way you think about cleaning.
+Pick some stuff up for five minutes [and] get a rag with water and vinegar and wipe down some stuff for the other five,” recommends user Pwnies.
+The idea, though hardly revolutionary, is a small change to try that will make a huge difference in the way you think about cleaning.
 When done daily, it seems less daunting.

-From homemade remedies that rival Martha Stewart to general best-practice recommendations that will save you lots of time and stress down the road, we learned a lot by perusing various cleaning threads on Reddit.
-Here are 10 takeaways just in time for spring-cleaning.
+Between homemade remedies and general best-practice recommendations that will save you time and stress down the road, we learned a lot by following various cleaning threads.
+Here are 13 takeaways, just in time for spring cleaning.

 On Cleaning the Floors…

-“If you’ve got funky smells in fabric or carpet, I recommend spraying whatever it is down with isopropyl alcohol diluted in water.” —user Woogly Oogly
+“If you’ve got funky smells in fabric or carpet, I recommend spraying whatever it is with isopropyl alcohol diluted in water.” —user Woogly Oogly

-“If you use those Swiffer sprayer things, they make the refills hard to open so you will have to keep buying more.
+“If you use those Swiffer sprayer things, they make the refills hard to open.
 Boil some water and hold the bottle cap-down in the boiling water for a minute: It’ll soften the little plastic thing that makes the top refuse to unscrew, and you’ll be able to open and close it like any other bottle.
 Snip off the plastic blockers inside with nail clippers.” —user Eurie

-“Keep shower cleaning (I use some kind of bleach) spray in the shower.
+“Keep cleaning spray (I use some kind of bleach) in the shower.
 At the end of every shower, spray the walls and curtain (if you have one).
 This will prevent mold and prolong the life of your shower curtain.” —user UrbanGimli

 “The company I used to work for taught us a whole system of how to clean a house.
-Work from left to right and top to bottom.
-This system really works in more complicated rooms like kitchens and bathrooms because it ensures you don’t miss a surface.” —anonymous user
+Go from left to right and top to bottom.
+This system really works in more complicated rooms like kitchens and bathrooms, because it ensures you don’t miss a surface.” —anonymous user

-“Instead of buying cleaner, buy a spray bottle, some vinegar, and some Fabuloso.
-Make a mix that’s mostly water, some vinegar, and just enough Fabuloso to cut the vinegar smell and make it smell good.” —user Eurie.
+“Instead of buying cleaner, get a spray bottle, some vinegar, and some Fabuloso.
+Make a mix that’s mostly water, some vinegar, and just enough Fabuloso to cut the vinegar scent and make it smell good.” —user Eurie